openshift/origin-aggregated-logging/deployer/README.md

 * `ES_COPY_PASSWORD`, `OPS_COPY_PASSWORD` - password to use to authenticate to
   elasticsearch using username/password auth

+**Note:** Sending logs directly to an AWS Elasticsearch instance is not supported.
+Please use [secure forward](#secure-forward) to direct logs to an instance of Fluentd that you control and is configured with the `fluent-plugin-aws-elasticsearch-service` plugin.

 To set the parameters:

     oc edit -n logging template logging-fluentd-template